djm81/log_analyzer_mcp/docs/README.md

   - Will provide a detailed explanation of all `.env` and environment variable settings for configuring the Log Analyzer.

 - **(Upcoming) CLI Usage Guide**
-  - Will offer a comprehensive guide to all `loganalyzer` commands, options, and usage patterns.
+  - Will offer a comprehensive guide to all `log-analyzer` commands, options, and usage patterns.

 ## Project Overview